 Times have changed in some respects; and in others, not at all.
-I IMG_1791remember reading aloud the Laura Ingalls Wilder series of Little House on the Prairie to our children every night as we all learned of Laura and Almanzo’s adventures.
+I remember reading aloud the Laura Ingalls Wilder series of Little House on the Prairie to our children every night as we all learned of Laura and Almanzo’s adventures.
 Today, our grandchildren listen to The Adventures of Harry Potter.
 I don’t know what the children eat at the Hogwarts School, but Almanzo’s favorite repast had to include fried apples ‘n’ onions.

 Being more of a city girl transplanted to small town North Carolina, this notion of apples ‘n’ onions did not beckon to my palate or culinary desires.
 Too bad.

 First of all, they aren’t fried- as in deep fried.
 I don’t deep fry anything.
-In country jarIMG_1790gon, frying apples implies sauteing and browning until tender and even possibly cooked down to a mush.
+In country jargon, frying apples implies sauteing and browning until tender and even possibly cooked down to a mush.

 But apples ‘n’ onions?
 Really?

 Well, this is the month of love.
 If you fix apples ‘n’ onions you will LOVE the flavor of this impossibly delicious side dish that happily occupies its spot in the perfect plate fruit/fat component and part of the veggie area.
-Pair this side with any kind of dark-green lea fy veggie, along with lean chicken or pork protein, and you will have a meal that says, “I love you”!
+Pair this side with any kind of dark-green leafy veggie, along with lean chicken or pork protein, and you will have a meal that says, “I love you”!

 With just three ingredients, this is a cinch to do, and quantities vary according to what’s on hand.